Johnny221B/diverse_flow/rebuttal.md

 - The **naïve variant without OP and RR** aggressively optimizes the diversity objective but lacks any fidelity safeguards.
 It indeed achieves a high Vendi (Pixel), but this comes from **strong local noise and “colorful artifacts”** that inflate pixel-space dispersion while severely damaging global structure.
 Consequently, **FID, BRISQUE and Vendi (Inception)** all deteriorate dramatically, and CLIP alignment also drops.
 This explains why the naïve variant underperforms training-free baselines in terms of overall quality.
 - Adding **RR** or **OP** individually partially stabilizes the dynamics (improving FID/BRISQUE relative to the naïve variant), but both are still clearly worse than the baselines and the full method.
-- When **both OP and RR are enabled (full OSCAR)**, the method recovers and surpasses the FM baseline and all prior methods on both diversity and fidelity metrics.
+- When **both OP and RR are enabled**, the method recovers and surpasses the FM baseline and all prior methods on diversity metrics.

 In other words, OP and RR are not cosmetic; they are **essential safeguards** that turn a very strong but unstable diversity drive into a practical sampler.
 The large drops when removing OP or RR are precisely because the ablated variants revert towards the unstable naïve dynamics.
 We have re-checked our evaluation pipeline during these new experiments, and the results now make the individual contributions of OP and RR explicit.